 Students with MCS may experience difficulties with regular attendance and completing work assignments.
 Tasks that involve the use of, or exposure to, various chemicals such as those used science labs or artwork may be particularly difficult to complete.
 Examples of accommodations for students with MCS include flexible attendance due to frequent illness, or alternatives to assignments that involve irritating chemicals or materials.
 Students are the best sources of information about their needs.
 Supervisors should work with the student and disability service staff or human resources staff to determine the necessary accommodations for each student.

-Typical accommodations for students with multiple chemical sensitivity include:
+Accommodations for students with multiple chemical sensitivity may include:

 - Providing a well-ventilated space that is free of pollutants such as tobacco smoke, pesticides, toxic and fragrant-laden cleaning products, deodorizers, and exhaust fumes.

 - Flexible attendance requirements.

 - Attention to chemicals in laboratory work and artwork.

 Explore DO-IT Publications, Knowledge Base articles, and websites on this topic at Accommodation Resources: Multiple Chemical Sensitivity.
 To learn about specific accommodations for an academic activity, select from the list below.